janicicpredrag/Larus/README.md

 The hint:
   `fof(hintname0, hint, _, 3, ax2(A,A)).`
-imposes that the axiom ax2 must be used in the step 3, in such a was that the first and the second universal variable are instantiated by a same constant.
+imposes that the axiom ax2 must be used in the step 3, in such a way that the first and the second universal variable are instantiated by the same constant.

 Note that the simplification at the end may eliminate the described proof step if it is redundant.